ming2k/mini-blog-m2k-web-priv/API.md

 ```
 **Error Responses:**
 - 400 Bad Request: Username already exists
+- 403 Forbidden: Registration is closed (admin user already exists)
 - 500 Internal Server Error: Database or password hashing error

+**Note:** This endpoint only allows registration of a single admin user.
+Once an admin user exists, further registration attempts will be rejected with a 403 Forbidden response.

 #### Login
 ```http